Michael0ne/TOD_tools/README.md

 ## Current state

-After compilation using 'Release/Debug DLL' you get 'dinput8.dll' file that can be put against game EXE without touching original game code - this makes possible to call original game functions inside your plugin or inside this DLL.
+After compilation using 'Release DLL' or 'Debug DLL' you get 'dinput8.dll' file that can be put against game EXE without touching original game code - this makes possible to call original game functions inside your plugin or inside this DLL.
-When compiling using 'Release/Debug EXE' you get 'TOD1.exe' file that's intent is to replace actual game EXE and be used instead.
+When compiling using 'Release EXE' or 'Debug EXE' you get 'TOD1.exe' file that's intent is to replace actual game EXE and be used instead.

 # Q/A